 If you like having some plant life around your home, you can make it double as an added deterrent for improving security.
 A thorny bush or another prickly plant near your basement windows can provide some coverage for them and also make them unfriendly and unattractive to an intruder.
 But, you do want to keep visibility balanced and make sure the plants do not provide too much cover or allow anyone to hide what they are doing.

-These are just a few tips to burglar-proof your basement windows.
+These are just a few tips to burglar-proof your basement windows; many of which are also general home security tips to help protect your home.
 If you need to update or replace your basement windows or add an egress window, contact Zephyr Thomas at 717-399-4708 to start a free quote!